nojronatron/nojronatron.github.io/continuing-education/github-foundations-cert-notes.md

 - Search: Existing Issues and PRs.
 Search tool updates while typing search term(s).
 - Bulk Add (Issues and PRs): "+" sign allows selecting a Repository to choose from.
 - Create Field to track and group priority.
-- Add iteration Field.
+- Add iteration Field(s).
 Remember to add start date and duration.
 - Create a Board View.
 Built-in Layouts are available.
 Rename the View when done creating.

 ### Organize Your Project

-Field Types: Text, Number, Date, "Single select", and Iteration
+Field Types: Text, Number, Date, "Single select", and Iteration:

+- Text
+- Number
+- Date
+- Single Select: Allows multiple options, each with description and color, for a drop-down menu UX.
+- Iteration: These help plan upcoming work and help to group items by setting start dates and durations.

 Project Visibility and Access: